veloblank/js-basics-functions-readme-v-000/README.md

 ## Objectives

-1. Define abstraction: renaming collections _abstractly_
+1. Define abstraction
 2. Explain that functions are abstractions
 3. Explain how to _call_ a function
 4. Define "Generalization"
 5. Demonstrate "Generalization" by using _parameters_ and _arguments_
 6. Demonstrate _return values_

-## Define Abstraction: Renaming Collections _abstractly_
+## Define Abstraction

 Abstraction comes from Latin roots which mean "to pull away."
 It's the "take-away" or "impression" of a whole thing.
 As humans, we often take sets of